jesuswasrasta/jesuswasrasta/README.md

 👨‍🏫 I've been a high school teacher
 👨‍💻 Then a software developer
-👲 Now I work with teams and organizations as an agile (technical) coach.
+👲 Then an agile (technical) coach
+👷‍♂️ Now I'm facilitating the architectural modernization of a big, beautiful monolith

 👨‍💼 I’m on [LinkedIn](https://www.linkedin.com/in/ferdinandosantacroce/)
 🐘 and even on [Mastodon](https://mastodon.social/@ferdinandosantacroce).